TDX Knowledge: Use Headings for Proper Article Structure

 - Click somewhere in the text you want to make a heading.

-- Choose a heading style from the paragraph style menu immediately to the right of the Styles menu on the editing toolbar.
+- Choose a heading style from the Format style menu (immediately to the right of the Styles menu on the editing toolbar).
 The heading style is applied immediately.